CAE’s Origin Story

 CAE Was Born

-John realized, “We needed an organization in Washington to educate policymakers about why US entrepreneurship was failing—and what to do about it.”
+John realized, “We needed an organization in Washington to educate policymakers about why entrepreneurship is so important to innovation, economic growth, and job creation, why entrepreneurship was in decline—and what to do about it.”
 He believed that if policy action could reverse the decline, we could return to the kind of economic growth and job creation the country needed.

-He left his role as CEO of the Financial Services Forum to found the nonprofit CAE in July, 2017.
+He left his role as acting CEO of the Financial Services Forum to found CAE in July of 2017.

 The Power of the Network